 When you’re starting out in business, you may not know what expenses you can claim against your tax bill or what government tax reliefs are available to Startups.

 Having an accountant from the beginning means that you can query any expenses and give details about your life and you accountant can advise if it’ll help reduce your tax bill at the end of the year.
 For example, any business-related expenses incurred before you officially set up your business can be deducted against your tax bill.

 Another way to reduce your tax bill is if you carry out any research and development in your company, you’re entitled to a 25% tax credit on any expenditure incurred whilst carrying out that research and development.
 Your accountant can help you determine any qualifying expenditure which will help reduce your tax bill.

 The great thing about having an accountant from the beginning is that they’ll help you with compliance regulations that you don’t know about.
 They’ll help you make running a business a lot smoother because they’ll remind you of your financial obligations to Revenue and the Companies Registration Office.
 An accountant can also give you great tips for running a successful business and help make accounting easier for you.
 For example, what online accounting software is best suited to your business.

 Looking after the accounts for your business is a big responsibility and it’s not a huge cost if you think about the fines involved with missing a deadline.

 We work with businesses in all stages of their Startup journey.
-If you’re still struggling to decide between a Sole Trader or Limited Company or you’ve realised you’ve missed your Annual Return filing, you can get in touch with Accountant Online through phone +353 1 905 9364 or email firstname.lastname@example.org or webchat.
+If you’re still struggling to decide between a Sole Trader or Limited Company or you’ve realised you’ve missed your Annual Return filing date, you can get in touch with Accountant Online through phone +353 1 905 9364 or email firstname.lastname@example.org or webchat.